jleyba/js-dossier/README.md

 ## HTML Sanitization

-After a comment is processed by txtmark, Dossier will run it through a HTML sanitizer before generating the final HTML output.
+After a comment is processed by *pegdown*, Dossier will run it through a HTML sanitizer before generating the final HTML output.
 Refer to the [source](https://github.com/jleyba/js-dossier/blob/master/src/main/java/com/github/jsdossier/soy/HtmlSanitizer.java) for an up-to-date list of the supported HTML tags and attributes.